 While Tunney’s Irish-Catholic family wasn’t destitute, they did struggle to make ends meet, the father toiling as a stevedore twelve hours a day in New York and earning only $15 a week to support a family with seven children.
 John Tunney had come to America with his wife Mary in 1880; their first child, James Joseph, born in 1897, acquired the name ‘Gene’ after his youngest sister found ‘James’ impossible to pronounce.
 Like many Irish-Catholic parents, the Tunney’s hoped Gene would enter the priesthood, but his father played a direct role in his becoming not a priest, but a pugilist.

 The first major step forward came in July of 1921 on the undercard of one of the biggest fights in boxing history, Jack Dempsey vs Georges Carpentier.
 Tunney had yet to establish a reputation outside of the boxing crowd, so all could be forgiven for not giving him too much notice.
 The massive make-shift stadium at Boyle’s Thirty Acres was barely half full when he dispatched his opponent in the seventh round, but it was still a great chance to attract some much-needed attention.
 And after his win, Tunney stuck around, securing a spot at ringside to watch closely as “Kid Blackie” battered “The Orchid Man” and stopped him in round four.
 Then and there, the crazy dream began to take shape.
-“Someday,” the always analytical Tunney no doubt thought to himself as he noted openings and faults.
+“Someday,” the always analytical Tunney no doubt thought to himself as he watched and noted openings and faults.
 “Maybe someday.”

 But that loss, as painful as it was, may have been the best thing that ever happened to Tunney in terms of the success to come.
 It forced him to rethink his approach and refine his technique.
 According to his own account, as he rested and let his wounds heal he replayed the defeat over and over in his mind, searching for the right timing and the right sequence of punches to derail Greb’s ferocious attack.
 Evidently, he conjured an effective plan as he went on to outbox Greb the following February and regain his title.
 He would face “The Pittsburgh Windmill” three more times after that and each time it was Tunney who got the better of it.

 By 1925, America’s best light heavyweight was raising eyebrows from coast to coast as he openly campaigned for a chance at the heavyweight crown atop Jack Dempsey’s head.
 Few took his challenge seriously.
-Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever seen.
+Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever known.
 His most recent defense of his title had been a scintillating two round brawl against the giant from Argentina, Luis Firpo, and since that thrilling victory he had been busy making money with public appearances and exhibitions.
 Tunney added some substance to his challenge with a knockout win over top heavyweight Tommy Gibbons, a fighter Dempsey had defeated on points, but still, the vast majority of the public saw “The Fighting Marine” as no threat to “The Manassa Mauler.”

 And yet, after ten fast-paced rounds on September 23, 1926, it was Tunney’s hand that was raised and no one could question the result; the bout had been one-sided.
 The rematch one year later, the famous and controversial “Battle of the Long Count,” was more competitive, but no less decisive.
 Though Dempsey had marginally better success tagging the elusive Tunney, almost knocking him out in round seven, the champion dominated the last three rounds to take another unanimous decision.
-Some penalize Gene for defeating a version of Dempsey that was years past his prime, but it’s worth nothing that Jack himself stated that he didn’t know if, even at his best, he could have ever “licked” Tunney.
+Some penalize Gene for defeating a version of Dempsey that was years past his prime, but it’s worth noting that Jack himself stated that he didn’t know if, even at his best, he could have ever “licked” Tunney.

 First, Tunney was famously bookish, a trait which simply did not mesh with his chosen profession.
 Who ever heard of a professional prizefighter who loved to read Shakespeare and counted among his friends people like George Bernard Shaw?
 The public was naturally suspicious of a public figure who, instead of pandering to the masses, appeared to stand apart from them.
 Second, Tunney himself was suspicious of the press and maintained frosty relations with reporters, resenting to the utmost their interest in his private affairs; naturally, his public image suffered from the unsympathetic treatment which resulted.
 And third, he scored his greatest and most unlikely victories over a famed champion when he was at the height of his popularity.
 The public had grown to love Jack Dempsey and couldn’t help resenting the man who brought him down.